22 Apr Four Muscles You MUST Build To Get Strong

 HOW TO BUILD IT: One thing I’ve found that has really helped my grip strength is double-overhand shrugs, a technique I learned from Ed Coan (in his book).
 Hold onto a barbell, without straps, in a controlled squeeze with both hands facing forward, and pinch the bar with your hands as hard as you can.

-I also like to use Fat Gripz with regular movements like dumbbell presses, pull-ups and hammer curls to up the intensity of these lifts and make them more difficult.
+I also like to use Fat Gripz with regular movements like dumbbell presses, pull-ups, and hammer curls to up the intensity of these lifts and make them more difficult.
 Other moves I use regularly are farmer’s walks, assorted carries, and plate pinches for time.

 2. TRAPS: Every strong dude I’ve ever seen has a big set of traps.
-The traps are a huge muscle, with four heads.
+The traps are huge muscles, with four heads.
 If you don’t have traps, you likely don’t have a good back, either.
 Conversely, when you see a guy with massive traps, you know what he does to get them: He moves big weights deadlifting, squatting, and rowing.
 Your traps are your ‘shelf’ when you squat big, and they’re your coat hooks when you deadlift.
 Protect your neck and build some mountains.

 HOW TO BUILD THEM: Ask any guy with big traps, and he’ll tell you the deadlift is a staple movement in this department.
 Your double-overhand shrug will help you here, too, as will doing sumo shrugs, an exercise that also hammers your core.